 By forcing the audience to listen to his version while witnessing her reality, the film creates a visceral experience of complicity.
 The hotel room becomes a beautiful prison, a non-place where the darkest parts of the abusive relationship fester unseen.

-Directed by Tulio Ferreira and Max Larruy, "Ada" is a multi-award-winning short film that deconstructs the dangerous myth of the "perfect couple" and gives a voice to the silent, harrowing truth that so many women endure.
+Directed by Tulio Ferreira and Max Larruy, "Ada" is a multi-award-winning short film that has resonated with audiences and critics.
+The film gives a voice to the silent, harrowing truth that many women endure behind closed doors.